yammer/windows-phone-oauth-sdk-demo/README.md

 ```

 in MainPage.xaml.cs::btnCallFollowingApi_Click to handle the simple dump of a json result of an API call after the user has been succesfully authenticated.
-rovide the same "re-entry" functionality, you need to add this app delegate method to your iOS app delegate.
+rovide the same "re-entry" functionality, you need to add this app delegate method to your WP app delegate.

 **Note:** Once the server sees that a user has clicked the Allow button, future login requests do not display the page with the Allow button.
 This is a one time occurance for each unique user/yammer-app combination.
 Subsequent login attempts will return directly to the WP8 app without the Allow page.
 You can manually Revoke Access to your application by going to [your apps listing page](https://www.staging.yammer.com/account/applications).